racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 PostgreSQL: open source relational db, used for views, fast, queryable.
 This database is used to store views on objects.
 For example, you can create a view on a customer which save its name and address.
 This view and its data will be stored in this PostgreSQL database.
 Via OSIS, these views are populated and updated.

 OSIS: Object Store and Indexing System, this is a layer on top of Arakoon and PostgreSQL.
 OSIS has two functions:

 * store and retrieve Thrift Serialized Objects in and from Arakoon
 * store and update views in PostgreSQL

 ###PyModel
 PyModel is a PyLabs extension to define, create, and update complex objects.
 PyModel is capable of serializing Thrift objects to store them in Arakoon, as well as deserializing these objects for further usage in your application.
-The PyModel extension is represented by p.api.model in PyLabs.
+The PyModel extension is represented by `p.api.model in PyLabs`.

 ###Root Objects
-A Root Object of a PyApp is a logical unit in the DRP (Datacenter Resource Planning).
+A Root Object of a PyApp is a logical unit in the [DRP](http://confluence.incubaid.com/display/PYLABS/The+High+Level+Architecture) (Datacenter Resource Planning).
 The Root Object is a composite entity of properties, components and references to other Root Objects.

 For example:
 The Root Object "Customer" can have the properties Name, Description, Address,...
 It can have contact person as component and can be in relation with another customer via a reference.